Clinical Partnerships

-A growing body of research suggests yoga is an effective complementary treatment for eating disorders.
-We help treatment centers integrate effective, research-backed yoga interventions into the continuum of care.
+We help treatment centers integrate effective, research-backed embodiment-based interventions into the continuum of care.

 Receive staff training to lead the yoga programs.